 Progress through Peace

-Dr. King’s influence is still felt 58 years after he was murdered.
+Dr. King’s influence is still felt five decades after he was murdered.
 Pope Francis singled him out, along with Abraham Lincoln, Dorothy Day, and Thomas Merton, as a model American.

 “A nation can be considered great when it . . . fosters a culture which enables people to ‘dream’ of full rights for all their brothers and sisters, as Martin Luther King sought to do,” the pope told Congress in September 2015.
 He was spot-on, but he neglected to mention the methods by which the civil rights leader sought freedom.
 Dr. King advocated for peaceful resistance, even when mobs in the Jim Crow South used violence to keep equality from taking root.